 - Evaluate your water hardness.
 Most stripping methods are designed to remove hard water minerals from your diapers.
 If hard water is not the issue, see number 2.

-- If you have verified that your water is indeed soft and you think it might be a detergent issue, I would recommend doing 3-4 HOT washes with NO detergent before pursuing any other stripping protocols unless you know for a fact hard water is the culprit (extra rinses will exacerbate hard water issues, so do not do this if your water is hard).
+- If you have verified that your water is indeed soft and you think it might be a detergent issue, I would recommend doing 3-4 HOT washes with NO detergent before pursuing any other stripping protocols.
 It’s amazing what several hot washes can do to fix your diapers.
+You could also rinse each diaper out by hand in the tub or sink and it will go more quickly.

 Stripping with RLR – Step by Step

 RLR is a great product to help with stripping diapers with hard water mineral build-up.
+Always do this with clean diapers.
 Follow the directions below:

-- Fill your washing machine basin with hot water.
+- Fill your washing machine basin with hot water (bathtub if you have a front-loading machine).

 - Add one packet of RLR (can be found on Amazon) to the water.
 You may also choose to add a small amount of detergent.